Is it Time to Upgrade Your Loss Prevention Technology?

 “A successful program to reduce (shrinkage) at POS leverages both technology and training,” Lisa LaBruno, senior vice president for retail operations at the Retail Industry Leaders Association (RILA), an industry organization, tells CSO Online.
 “Among the key components of associate training is making every employee feel like he or she has a responsibility to prevent shrink from occurring.”

-Interacting with your customers is a friendly and enjoyable way to reduce shrinkage, according to Curtis Baillie, an independent security management consultant.
+Interacting with your customers is another way to reduce shrinkage, according to Curtis Baillie, an independent security management consultant.
 He says attention is the last thing shoplifters want and if they are getting it from sales associates, they’ll most likely take their “business” elsewhere.

 Monitoring your garbage is another theft deterrent.
 Some shoplifters drop items into trash bins inside and outside a store to collect later.
 So, keeping an eye on the garbage can keep merchandise on the shelves.